Leon Stickle: Personal life and death

 During the off-season, Stickle was active with the Ontario and Canadian Special Olympics, and coached minor league baseball.
 He enjoyed playing golf.
-Stickle married Nancy Ellen Smith in 1967, and had three children, two daughters, Jayne and Christine, and a son, David.
+He married Nancy Ellen Smith in 1967, and had three children, two daughters, Jayne and Christine, and a son, David.

 Stickle died at home on November 5, 2025, at the age of 77.

 Awards

 In 2007, Stickle was inducted in the inaugural class of the Milton Walk of Fame.
 In 2019, the Milton Sports Hall of Fame announced that Stickle would be inducted as a builder at its annual induction ceremony.